apollographql/apollo-client/docs/source/recipes/performance.md

 2. The route of a call-to-action button
 3. All of the data for a sub-area of the application, to make navigating within that area instant

 If you have some other ideas, please send a PR to this article, and maybe add some more code snippets.
-A special form of prefetching is [store hydration from the server](./server-side-rendering.html#store-rehydration), so you might also consider hydrating more data than is actually needed for the first page load to make other interactions faster.
+A special form of prefetching is [store hydration from the server](/features/server-side-rendering/#store-rehydration), so you might also consider hydrating more data than is actually needed for the first page load to make other interactions faster.

-<h2 id="query-splitting">Query splitting</h2>
+## Query splitting

 Prefetching is an easy way to make your applications UI feel faster.
 You can use mouse events to predict the data that could be needed.
 This is powerful and works perfectly on the browser, but can not be applied to a mobile device.